A mystery in the sky

 Move smarter

-Walking, biking, trains and electric cars get us around with far less gas.
+Walking, biking, trains, and electric cars (which can run on clean power) get us around with far less burning.

 πŸ’‘